CS-381-nilsstreedain/hw2/README.md

 ghci> numVE [(1,1)]
 (1,1)
 ```

-### Write a function called **removeLoops** that removes all self loops from a graph.
-It takes as input a graph G as input and
+### Write a function called *removeLoops* that removes all self loops from a graph.
+It takes as input a graph G as input and returns a graph G’ which is equivalent to G with the self loops removed.
 ```bash
 ghci> removeLoops graph1
 [(1,2),(2,4),(4,3),(5,6),(6,5)]